jshprentz/meetup2xibo/docs/background.rst

 Nova Labs members were pleased with the Xibo displays of event agendas.

-Members were disappointed that the agendas often were out-of-date compared with Meetup.com.
+Members were disappointed that the displayed agendas often were out-of-date compared with Meetup.com.
-The twice-weekly manual process could not keep up with the dozen or more Meetup.com changes entered by event administraors.
+The twice-weekly manual process could not keep up with the dozen or more Meetup.com changes entered by event administrators.
-A common situation occurred when an event was assigned to a different room shortly before the start time; Meetup.com would show the new room assignment, but the Xibo agenda would show the old location.
+For example, when an event was assigned to a different room shortly before the start time, Meetup.com would show the new room assignment, but the Xibo would still display the old location.

 Xibo administrators had to precisely follow the manual process.
 Occasional mistakes led to outdated events getting loaded into Xibo.

-Xibo administrators had to repeatedly correct some faulty data from Meetup.com.
+Xibo administrators had to repeatedly correct some faulty data entered into Meetup.com.
-Some events included variations on room names (and occasionally no event location at all).
+Some events included variations on room names.
+Occasionally there was no event location at all.
-The Python script grew to accomodate frequently needed event edits.
+The Python script grew to accomodate frequently needed event edits and provide default values.

 Eventually the timeliness concerns and the tediousness of the manual process motivated the development of an automated solution, meetup2xibo.